Fractional ownership or leasing of a private jet is a big decision. We give you a comprehensive overview of factors that will guide your decision.

 Butler adds, “You’re not just buying flight time, you’re going into business with the program operator and relying on that operator to run the business and buy back your share at the end of your term (generally five years).”

 He adds, “Fractional shares typically are repurchased by the provider at the end of the contract term.
-At that time, you’ll receive back a portion of your initial outlay.
-However, there are no guaranteed minimums, and so any return is completely tied to the market value of your aircraft.
+At that time, you’ll receive a portion of your initial outlay back.
+However, there are no guaranteed minimums, so any return is tied entirely to your aircraft’s market value.
 You may get much less back than you expected.
 With a lease, however, the market risk is shifted to the provider, a variable that certainly is factored into the lease cost, but which also cabins your financial uncertainty.”

-Most programs offer more flexibility in downgrading to smaller aircraft than upgrading to larger aircraft, but either way, it’s generally most cost-effective to purchase a share in the aircraft that most often will suit your needs.
+Most programs offer more flexibility in downgrading to smaller aircraft than in upgrading to larger ones.
+Still, it’s generally most cost-effective to purchase a share in the planet that will most often suit your needs.

-That is because providers charge an interchange fee in connection with an upgrade or downgrade, which is generally a premium to what owners of that type of aircraft are paying.
+That is because providers charge an interchange fee for upgrades or downgrades, which is generally a premium over what owners of that aircraft type are paying.
 In other words, you can switch.
 However, there is an extra cost.

 Butler writes, “Once you’ve decided to purchase a fractional share, you’ll receive a set of contract documents from your provider.
 Your salesperson will do his best to convince you that everyone signs the same simple contract.
 The contracts are short and are made to look like standard boilerplate.
 Don’t be fooled.
 These documents govern your rights and obligations with respect to what most likely will be a multi-million dollar investment, and they are negotiable.”